dask/dask/docs/source/develop.rst

 ~~~~~~~

 You may want to install larger dependencies like NumPy and Pandas using a
-binary package manager, like conda_.
+binary package manager like conda_.
 You can skip this step if you already
 have these libraries, don't care to use them, or have sufficient build
 environment on your computer to compile them when installing with ``pip``::